 that may cause problems of the bladder and urethra may include:

-- Neurogenic bladder dysfunction.
-Improper function of the bladder due to a problem in the nervous system, such as a
+Neurogenic bladder dysfunction.
+The bladder doesn't work correctly due to a problem in the nervous system, such as

 between the brain and other parts of the body.

 Diabetes.
 A health problem that happens when the body is not able to use sugar for growth and